30 Best Books on Taxonomy

 4."Taxonomy of Angiosperms" by S S Sambamurty

-“Taxonomy of Angiosperms” Book Review: This explains the Principles of Angiosperm Taxonomy and addresses the families.
-The book has several illustrations with examples.
-This book comprises different classifications, nomenclature, biosystematics, modern trends in taxonomy, chemotaxonomy, numerical taxonomy, etc. The book also examines the 214 families of which 55 are discussed in detail, while the summarized accounts of the rest are given for the benefit of advanced students.
-Numerous appendices such as the comparison of classifications, floral diagrams and floral formulae, questions, etc. are given.
-The book will cater to the needs of Botany students pursuing B.Sc.
-(H), M.Sc. and related fields, such as Medical Botany, Pharmacy, Agricultural Botany, and Horticulture.
+“Taxonomy of Angiosperms” Book Review: This book on Angiosperm Taxonomy is a comprehensive guide that delves into the principles of classification and nomenclature of the different families of angiosperms.
+The book features various illustrations with practical examples that aid in understanding the different concepts covered.
+It covers various aspects of taxonomy such as biosystematics, modern trends, chemotaxonomy, and numerical taxonomy, among others.
+The book examines a total of 214 families, out of which 55 are discussed in detail, while summarized accounts of the remaining families are given for the benefit of advanced students.
+The book includes various appendices, such as a comparison of classifications, floral diagrams, and formulae, as well as questions for practice.
+This book is highly recommended for Botany students pursuing B.Sc.
+(H), M.Sc., and other related fields such as Medical Botany, Pharmacy, Agricultural Botany, and Horticulture.

 5."Practical Taxonomy of Angiosperms" by R K Sinha